calebcwells/angular-cli-visualstudio/README.md

+﻿# Hit The Ground Running

+Clone repo.

+`npm run setup`

+Open solution in Visual Studio, choose either IIS Express or dotnet Kestrel and F5 or Ctrl-F5.
+Make a change and verify that the browser reloads with the change.

-﻿# Integrating Angular CLI with dotnet in Visual Studio
+# Phases to integrate Angular CLI with dotnet in Visual Studio

 ## Phase 1